Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 [effil](https://github.com/effil/effil) is a multithreading library for Lua.

 Add `aka.effil` to DependencyControl's required modules.
 View the documents at the [original repository](https://github.com/effil/effil).

+It is recommended to use the synced module [aka.threads](#akathreads) for the number of threads to use when multithreading.

 *License Information*
 – *effil is copyrighted to Mikhail Kupriyanov and Ilia Udalov and is licensed under MIT License.*